sonjamadetoja/taso-website/README.md

-This repository is for the Taso Reearch company website.
+This repository is for the Taso Research company website.